REpurposing Text and Textile

 Our use and throwaway society has boxed our goods and people into anticipated roles with limited lifespans of usefulness.
 We do not fix or repurpose the items that no longer work the way they were originally intended.
 We trivialize people who fill undervalued traditional societal functions as well as people who do not fit into accepted roles.
 My work claims these objects and people, elevating their perceived value through new narratives.

-In 2016, I began my Bookgarden Project.
+In September of 2016, I began growing my Bookgarden by stacking and shelving eight hundred discarded books along with hemlock logs, dirt, rocks, and bulbs in a one thousand square foot area in Western Pennsylvania.
 The Bookgarden offers a home to books that are no longer desired or relevant and gives them a chance to physically transform and interact in new ways with their surroundings.
 I document these books as they transition, celebrating the value of aging, self-reinvention, and unexpected physical transformation.